 To help both you and your patients, the SPARK Contact Center will coordinate the services your patients need to start and stay on treatment with Korlym.

 Coverage and Reimbursement

-SPARK will work with your patients' insurance companies to verify coverage and reimbursement benefits and provide them with a full explanation of those benefits.
+SPARK will work with your patients' insurance companies to verify coverage and reimbursement benefits and provide your patients with a full explanation of those benefits.
 In addition, SPARK will verify their eligibility for copay assistance and, if necessary, research alternate coverage options if they cannot afford Korlym.
-You can depend on SPARK for:
+You can also depend on SPARK for: